ssvassiliev/Basics_of_Computers/_episodes/03-operating_systems.md

 #### Command-Line Shells.
 Linux and macOS fall into the family of Unix-like systems that are designed as multitasking, multi-user operating systems.
 Furthermore, these systems are POSIX-compliant.
 The POSIX standard establishes compatibility between operating systems.
 As a result, all these systems offer standard UNIX facilities, and you can interact with them using the same commands.

+Using commands is very useful for automation of repetitive tasks, such as backing up files and running batches of data processing.
+Typically, you'll use a terminal to enter commands.
+A command-line interface to a Unix-like operating system is called a shell.
+It works as an interpreter by accepting user input, executing a command based on it, and displaying its output after the command has completed.

 Both Linux and Mac have bash or zsh as their default shells, while Windows has its own shell that uses a different syntax (Command Prompt and Powershell).
 Learning Bash is probably the best option, since this knowledge can be applied to most operating systems.
 Especially taking into account that Linux runs on most HPC clusters and you'd need to use the terminal to interact with these powerful computers.

 [Bash tutorial](https://swcarpentry.github.io/shell-novice/)